Fall and Spring Semester and Summer Session

 - "Test the waters" of a specific professional area of interest

 Students must have completed their freshman year and have a cumulative grade point average of 2.5 or higher to be interns, but participation in the internship program does not require a political science major or minor.
-Freshmen may apply for a summer internship if they will have completed two semesters of coursework.
 Transfer students are eligible to participate in the internship program.

 Work hours are arranged with the internship supervisor depending on the intern's schedule and the needs of the host organization.
 The intern is also required to take part in special mandatory internship seminar sessions that meet during the semester.
 The intern's final grade is based on the quality of a written paper, a weekly e-journal, the evaluations of the internship supervisor at the host institution, and participation in the internship seminar sessions.

-During the Summer 2013 students can get permission to participate in an Internship in their hometown with approval of the Internship Director.
+Summer Session students are eligible to take part in Internships in their hometown or other locations (as well as the Chicago area), with approval and permission of the Internship Director.

 Interns enroll in PLSC 370 for either 3 or 6 credit hours, working for either 8 or 16 hours per week during the Fall or Spring, or a total of 120 or 240 hours over the course of the summer.